DataDog/documentation/content/en/real_user_monitoring/android/integrated_libraries.md

 If you use Jetpack Compose in your application, take a look at Datadog's [dedicated Jetpack Compose library][7].

+### RxJava

+If you use RxJava in your application, take a look at Datadog's [dedicated RxJava library][8].

 ### Picasso

-If you use Picasso, let it use your `OkHttpClient` for RUM and APM information about network requests made by Picasso.
+If you use Picasso, let it use your `OkHttpClient` instrumented with Datadog SDK for RUM and APM information about network requests made by Picasso.

 {{< tabs >}}
 {{% tab "Kotlin" %}}